telefonicaid/fiware-orion/doc/manuals/admin/logs.md

     -   DEBUG: This level designates fine-grained informational events that are most useful to debug an application.
 Only shown when tracelevels are in use (set with the -t command line option.
-    -   SUMMARY: This is an special level used by log summary traces, enabled with the `-logSummary` CLI opation.
-Have a look to [the section on summary traces](#summary-traces) for details.
+    -   SUMMARY: This is a special level used by log summary traces, enabled with the `-logSummary` CLI option.
+Have a look at [the section on summary traces](#summary-traces) for details.
 -   **trans (transaction id)**.
 Can be either "N/A" (for log messages "out of transaction", as the ones corresponding to Orion Context